-000000 have no dependent children; contain people who did not form a family; live in a purpose-built flat or a converted/shared house; occupy accommodation containing between one and three rooms; rent their accommodation from a private landlord or useholds who refused to take part in the LFS were most likely to, be located in London or the South East or have no dependent children.
-00000 e Household Reference Person (HRP) of difficult to contact households tend to be, aged between 16 and 34 years; single (never married), separated or divorced; born outside the UK; from an ethnic minority group; resident at the sample address for less than one year or an employee or self-employed. e HRP of refusing households tend to, have no academic qualifications or have qualifications other than a degree. ass hou • living in a purpose-built flat or in a converted/shared house; containing one adult only;

-whose HRP was single, separated, divorced or widowed, born outside the United Kingdom, an employee or self-employed.
+000000 have one adult in employment; have no dependent children; contain people who did not form a family; live in a purpose-built flat or a converted/shared house; occupy accommodation containing between one and three rooms; rent their accommodation from a private landlord or useholds who refused to take part in the LFS were most likely to, be located in London or the South East or have no dependent children.
+00000 e Household Reference Person (HRP) of difficult to contact households tend to be, aged between 16 and 34 years; single (never married), separated or divorced; born outside the UK; from an ethnic minority group; resident at the sample address for less than one year or an employee or self-employed. e HRP of refusing households tend to, have no academic qualifications or have qualifications other than a degree. ass hou - ogistic regression model was used in the study to identify the characteristics most strongly sociated with non-response.
+This revealed that non-contact was most likely to occur in useholds, located in the Midlands, East of England, London and the South East; living in a purpose-built flat or in a converted/shared house; containing one adult only; containing no dependent children or whose HRP was single, separated, divorced or widowed, born outside the United Kingdom, an employee or self-employed.
 Furthermore, the age of the HRP had a significant association with non-contact. fusals was most likely to happen in households, located in the Midlands, East of England, London, South East, South West and Scotland; occupying accommodation that contained four rooms; containing no dependent children or whose HRP did not have degree level qualifications.
-T I and the state of the desired and the state of the state o
+T I and the state of the state of the second of the state of